This post is all about teaching reading, and it also contains a FREE alphabet printing activity for you to download!

 There are 8 main topics I chose to cover phonological awareness in a comprehensive way.

-Below is a closer look at some of the pages from the daily warm-up lessons and the intervention binder.
+See below to get a closer look at some of the pages from the daily warm-up lessons and the Intervention Binder!

 Sight Word Fluency

 If you’d like to use the same pages shown in this post, you can see it by clicking HERE.
 (650+ pages)

 If you need the same idea, but for MATH, you can see it by clicking HERE.
 (1700+ pages)